Varenthein/Quizer.app/README.md

 Creator
 --

 Quiz creator is made in Angular.js.
-In order to use it, just copy the files to your server.�
+In order to use it, just copy the files to your server.

 Embeding
 --